campeon19/proyecto1_Redes/README.md

 ### Installing

-To install the xmpp library, run the following command on the command line
+To install the xmpppy library, run the following command on the command line

 ```
 pip install xmpppy
 ```

-To install the xmpp library, run the following command on the command line
+To install the slixmpp library, run the following command on the command line

 ```
 pip install slixmpp